balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 * If your MCP configuration supports automated PR creation by Copilot, the Agent may provide an option to create a branch/PR.
 Confirm only if you want the code auto-created.

 **If Copilot returns a patch**: It will usually appear as a code block or list of edits.
 You can (a) accept and ask the Agent to apply changes (calls `create_or_update_file`, `create_branch`, `create_pull_request`), or (b) copy-paste the patch into VS Code and apply manually.

+Sync rule: If the Agent applies the patch remotely, immediately Pull locally on the target branch so your workspace matches GitHub.

 ---